rust-windowing/winit/src/changelog/unreleased.md

 - Updated `windows-sys` to `v0.59`.
   - To match the corresponding changes in `windows-sys`, the `HWND`, `HMONITOR`, and `HMENU` types now alias to `*mut c_void` instead of `isize`.
+- On macOS, no longer need control of the main `NSApplication` class (which means you can now override it yourself).

 ### Removed